vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

 ### Add debugging code to your steps and pipelines

 > [!NOTE]
-> You can find end-to-end example of a debug-ready Azure ML pipeline [here in Azure Debug Relay repository](https://github.com/vladkol/azure-debug-relay/tree/main/samples/azure_ml_advanced).
+> You can find end-to-end example of a debug-ready Azure ML pipeline [here in Azure Debugging Relay repository](https://github.com/vladkol/azure-debug-relay/tree/main/samples/azure_ml_advanced).

 #### Add the following packages to the environment conda dependencies of every step